 Travelzoo is one of the original brands that always brought the best travel deals to consumers.
 For those that are finding out about them just now or have been skeptical about their offers, I’m hear to bust the myths behind them.
 I’ll be diving into “how does Travelzoo work?”, “is Travelzoo legit?”, and “are their travel vouchers worth it?”.

-Read more travel deal news
+Read more travel deal articles

 - Best credit cards for Canadians